Do Teachers Need Liability Insurance? [8 Reasons to Buy Your Own]

 5. Can my school or district sue me if they get sued because of something I did?

-6. Will my insurance pay for all legal expenses and damages up front?
+6. Will my insurance cover all legal expenses and damages upfront?

 8 Compelling Reasons Teachers Need Insurance

-Educational excellence, grading fair, and following the rules are a good start to avoid lawsuits — but they don’t guarantee your safety like they should.
-The following risks mean that even careful and compassionate teachers like you can pay out of pocket for legal trouble without insurance.
+Educational excellence, grading fairly, and following the rules are an excellent start to avoiding lawsuits, but they don’t guarantee that your work is protected.
+The following risks illustrate how, without insurance, even careful and compassionate teachers like you can pay out of pocket for legal trouble.

 1. Lawsuits Against Teachers Are on the Rise